tidyverse/tidyverse.org/content/blog/dtplyr-1-2-0/index.md

 </div>

-This can make the translation a little longer for simple joins, but simplifies the underlying code base.
-This simplification has made it easier to more closely match dplyr behaviour for column order, handling of named `by`, Cartesian joins (`by = character()`), and dealing with duplicated variables names.
+This can make the translation a little longer for simple joins, but it greatly simplifies the underlying code.
+This simplification has made it easier to more closely match dplyr behaviour for column order, handling named `by` specifications, Cartesian joins with `by = character()`, and managing duplicated variable names.

 ## Acknowledgements